-- RGB Backlight and underglow.
+- RGB backlight and underglow.

 - Full aluminium body.

-We hope this helps understand Raise’s price.
+We hope this helps you understand Raise’s price.

 Is Raise a good keyboard for programmers?
 I only play games from time to time.

-Yes because of its health benefits and the customization options.
+Yes, this keyboard is good for programmers because of its health benefits and the customization options.

 Raise’s firmware and software are open source.
-Check this video Matt (Dygma’s Tech Lead) did showcasing some stuff that can be done with it’s firmware.
+Check this video Matt (Dygma’s Tech Lead) did showcasing some stuff that can be done with its firmware.

-What is the Huble?
+What is the Neuron? (formerly known as Huble)

 Is there any extra USB port in Raise?